There are those who regard the crook, or neck, of the saxophone to be

 this particular model of sax told me that it was a good enough match.

-The Crossbar bari is one of the best vintage baris out there, renown for
+The Crossbar bari is one of the best vintage baris out there, renowned

 There was a tendency for the middle D to sound slightly stuffier than